kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ## Writing tests for Kedro nodes: Unit testing

-We define our node functions as [pure functions](https://realpython.com/python-functional-programming/#what-is-functional-programming); a pure function is one whose output value follows solely from its input values, without any observable side effects such as changes to state or mutable data.
-When testing these functions we check that for a given set of input values, a node will produce the expected output.
+Kedro expects nodes functions to be  [pure functions](https://realpython.com/python-functional-programming/#what-is-functional-programming); a pure function is one whose output value follows solely from its input values, without any observable side effects such as changes to state or mutable data.
+Testing these functions checks that a node will behave as expected - for a given set of input values, a node will produce the expected output.
 This type of test is referred to as a unit test.

 Let us explore what this looks like in practice.
 Consider the node function `split_data` defined in the data science pipeline: